Buildings in Fulham Cemetery

 Church of England Chapel

-At the west end it has a fine tympanum over the entrance showing Christ, two angels and three sleeping crusaders, and an attractive bellcote.
-(Currently under repair.)
+At the west end it has a fine tympanum over the entrance showing Christ, two angels and three sleeping crusaders, and an attractive bellcote (repaired in 2024.)

 The 1865 Ordnance Survey map shows it as the Episcopal Chapel, and the 1897 map as the Church of England Mortuary Chapel.